"The human bond is at the heart of my adventures": Cédric Tassan, filmmaker and cycling explorer

 What have been your greatest fears during your adventures?

 My team had dropped me off on a rocky outcrop, 80 kilometers from the first town.
-Once I was alone, I felt an enormous emptiness.
+Once I was alone, I felt an enormous void .
 I had to concentrate and adapt, taking photos and looking for my starting point to calm my doubts.

 How do you work on your mental state in these extreme conditions?

-Every action is meticulously planned to avoid accidents.
+Every action is millimeterized to avoid accidents.
 I have to master every detail, because I'm alone and far from everything.

 To work on my mind, I focus on resilience and the ability to live in discomfort.
 Many people focus on their physical condition, but in adventure, mental strength is just as essential.

 You have to learn to push your limits, whether it's resisting the cold or the pain.
-For example, I often choose to stay in shorts and a t-shirt in cool weather to build up my tolerance to extreme conditions.
+For example, I often choose to stay in shorts and a t-shirt in cool weather to reinforce my tolerance of extreme conditions.

-The important thing is to develop a hardy mentality capable of adapting to any situation.
-Unlike those who train like Formula 1 racers and break as soon as they leave their optimal environment, I strive to remain flexible and resilient.
-This enables me to keep going even when the going gets tough, by not letting the discomfort stop me.
+The important thing is to develop a rustic mentality capable of adapting to any situation.
+Unlike those who train like Formula 1 and break as soon as they leave their optimal environment, I strive to remain flexible and resilient.
+This enables me to keep going even when the going gets tough, by not letting discomfort stop me.

 What has been your greatest encounter?

-The people I've met in Uzbekistan, Kyrgyzstan, Tajikistan and Kazakhstan share an incredible kindness and generosity.
+The people I've met in Uzbekistan, Kyrgyzstan, Tajikistan and Kazakhstan share an incredible benevolence and generosity.

-It's both cultural and religious, thanks in particular to their practice of Islam, which is very open to foreigners.
+This is both cultural and religious, thanks in particular to their practice of Islam, which is very open to foreigners.
 The Ismailis of Tajikistan, for example, are exceptionally tolerant of women, nature and foreigners, without proselytizing.
-Their approach is linked to Zoroastrianism, with a deep connection to nature and fire.
-It's quite extraordinary.
+Their approach is linked to zoroastrism, with a deep connection to nature and fire.
+It's extraordinary.

 I think the main difference is their sense of transmission.
 They welcome and share everything they've learned, like people who pass on knowledge.
-We've lost this openness here, where individualism dominates.
+We've lost this openness back home, where individualism dominates.

 But I believe we can regain this quality by communicating more.
-Human beings need to share their experiences and knowledge, like an open house with windows where the air circulates freely...
+Human beings must share their experiences and knowledge, like an open house with windows where the air circulates freely.

 You train young people in mountain biking and often take your children on bike trips.
-Why is it important to pass on the love of movement to your children?
+Why is it important to pass on a love of movement to your children?

-In our modern society, we are often sedentary, spending long hours sitting down and using the car for short journeys.
+In our modern society, we are often sedentary, spend long hours sitting and use the car for short journeys.

 Encouraging my children to walk or cycle enables them to develop healthy habits and discover the world in a different way.